feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the findings into three concise bullet points highlighting the most important aspects of Algeria's economy."
+#> [1] "Summarize the economic situation of Algeria into 3 clear and concise bullet points in English"
 #>
 #> [[2]]$response
-#> [1] "- Algeria's GDP growth is modest at 2-3%, primarily fueled by the hydrocarbon sector.\n- Hydrocarbons make up about 30% of GDP and 95% of exports, underscoring heavy economic reliance.\n- Government initiatives focus on diversifying the economy through agriculture, manufacturing, and services to reduce oil dependency."
+#> [1] "- Algeria's economy is heavily reliant on hydrocarbons, which account for 95% of export revenues and 30% of GDP, with a nominal GDP of around $146 billion as of early 2024.  \n- The government is actively pursuing economic diversification, targeting agriculture, manufacturing, and renewable energy sectors to reduce dependence on oil and gas.  \n- Major challenges include high youth unemployment and inflation, which impact economic stability and growth prospects."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE